cscvlab/DeepSKS/README.md

 ## 💡 Motivation

-The **Similarity-Kernel-Similarity (SKS)** decomposition ([SKS](http://www.cscvlab.com/research/SKS-Homography/)) is an efficient and interpretable method for homography computation, which we originally proposed approximately seven years ago.
+The **Similarity-Kernel-Similarity ([SKS](http://www.cscvlab.com/research/SKS-Homography/))** decomposition is an efficient and interpretable method for homography computation, which we originally proposed approximately seven years ago.
 In the deep learning era, SKS can be employed as a post-processing solver to estimate homography from four-point positional offsets predicted by neural networks.
 However, this work aims to address a deeper, long-standing problem: **how to represent a homography using eight geometric parameters**.

 Geometric parameterization of homography aligns conceptually and structurally with existing parameterizations for similarity and affine transformations (see figure below).
 Furthermore, it complements the broader family of solver-free estimations, such as translation and rotation in relative pose estimation or 3D point cloud prediction in stereo reconstruction.